 Matt did a BA and a Teaching Diploma.
 His extensive experience is in work based training and apprenticeships, having worked for both government agencies and industry organisations.
 Matt has been deeply involved in qualification development, training evaluation and quality assurance, as well as government funding of providers and industry organisations.
 His most recent project has been developing an on line learning platform for IRHACE and populating it with courses.

-Mike has been involved in the implementation of both cascade CO2 and transcritical CO2 technology to independent and major supermarket chains in Australia and hopes to see the continued roll-out of this new and exciting technology into the future.
+He has been involved in the implementation of both cascade CO2 and transcritical CO2 technology to independent and major supermarket chains in Australia and Mike hopes to see the continued roll-out of this new and exciting technology into the future.

 Mirko graduated in Mechanical Engineering from the University of Padua with a Master’s degree in Refrigeration.
 Mirko joined SCM FRIGO at the end of 2001 as a Project Engineer.
 Since 2004 he has been engaged in the design and development of CO2 systems and since 2009 of NH3 systems.
 He currently holds the position of Technical Director and R&D Manager of the SCM Group.

-Marc Chasserot is a specialist in natural refrigeration with over 10 years experience in the HVAC&R sector, starting as the Marketing Manager for the Norsk Hydro business unit specialised in CO2 transcritical refrigeration and heating.
+Marc Chasserot is a specialist in natural refrigeration with over 15 years of experience in the HVAC&R sector, starting as the Marketing Manager for the Norsk Hydro business unit specialised in CO2 transcritical refrigeration and heating.
 He worked closely with several Japanese manufacturers selling the market innovative "CO2 Ecocute heatpumps".

 In 2006 Marc founded the industry leading website for CO2 cooling and heating experts worldwide, called www.R744.com.
 This was followed by three additional industry resources for hydrocarbons, water and ammonia (namely: www.hydrocarbons21.com, www.R718.com and www.ammonia21.com).